Sports & RECREATION

 “We created fun games,” Bob Walsh recalled.
 “Baseball was big.
 Football, sandlot football and sandlot baseball were very big.
 Everybody participated in it.”8

 The entire community enjoyed the school games.
 A traditional rivalry with Woburn at Thanksgiving time, started in 1891, is one of the longest known in the state.
-Passions have often erupted at these games, as witnessed by a game against Woburn in 1898.
+Passions have often erupted at football games, as witnessed by a game against Woburn in 1898.
 [Read more: A football game ruined in 1898]

 Basketball has been not only a school sport but also one with adult teams.
 It was, in fact, a post-WWII group of veterans who first assumed the name Sachems.
 Most of the men had played for the high school and some for college teams and, as veterans, played well against other towns’ teams.
 In their first season, they won 12 out of 16 games.
 In their second season, the Sachems competed in the Greater Boston Basketball League and won the league championship in March 1948 after beating the Lexington Warhawks.

 During the summers of those two years, the Sachems had a team in the town softball league.
 At least three members played both basketball and softball.